techmahedy/zunoo/README.md

 <a name="section-1"></a>

 ## About
-MII, A basic PHP MVC framework designed in a way that you feel like you are working in a Laravel application.
+Zuno, A basic PHP MVC framework designed in a way that you feel like you are working in a Laravel application.
 In this framework, you will get all the basic features of a web application like routing, middleware, dependency injection, eloquent relationship, model, blade template engine interface injection, and many more.
 Test it and if you like, please give it a star.
 <a name="section-14"></a>

 ## How to Install
 We can easily set up and install this application with a few steps.
 Before using this application, a minimum `PHP 8.3` version is needed.
 ## Create a new project
-`composer create-project mii/mii example-app`
+`composer create-project Zuno/Zuno example-app`

 - Step 1: Go to the project directory with this command `cd example-app`
 - Step 2: Start the development server by running this command `php -S localhost:8000`